Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

     - When replaying the game you can se your previous time you finished the game in inside the menu section, right under the timer.

-7. **..that I can come back to and play to get my mind off something.
-With a mindfulness aspect.**
+7. **..that I can come back to and play to get my mind off something.**
     - This user storie can be referenced with the answears from point number 3-5.

 8. **..that I can play to practise my memory skills.**